1995 Nissan Pathfinder SE from North America - Comments

 17th May 2007, 10:20

-OK so I guess here is another 1995 Nissan Pathfinder with frame rot.
+OK, so I guess here is another 1995 Nissan Pathfinder with frame rot.

-hearing a knocking sound while driving.
-Looking under the vehicle I noticed part of the rear brake and sway bar assembly was hanging loose with a large matching chunk of the roting frame with it.
-Looking further I could see entire sections of the frame has rusted through completely. putting this into perspective the under carriage sheet metal was just fine as was the body of the vehicle.
+I discovered this unfortunate problem when I kept hearing a knocking sound while driving.
+Looking under the vehicle, I noticed part of the rear brake and sway bar assembly was hanging loose with a large matching chunk of the rotting frame with it.
+Looking further, I could see entire sections of the frame had rusted through completely.
+Putting this into perspective, the undercarriage sheet metal was just fine, as was the body of the vehicle.

-I am the primary owner and have garaged this vehicle over half it's life.
-Was kept serviced and had just put new tires on this vehicle which is now junk.
-I have shown this vehicle to 3 body shops, 2 frame guys and all have said the same thing.
+I am the primary owner, and have garaged this vehicle over half its life.
+Was kept serviced and had just put new tires on this vehicle, which is now junk.
+I have shown this vehicle to 3 body shops, 2 frame guys, and all have said the same thing.
 Worst frame rot for a vehicle only 12 years old ever seen, too dangerous to drive.
-All commented the real issue was defective steel used to construct the frame and saw this as an obvious safety issue needing attention.
+All commented the real issue was defective steel used to construct the frame, and saw this as an obvious safety issue needing attention.

-I did search for secret recall or warranty and found none.
+I did search for secret recall or warranty, and found none.

-Here is a great site on this... http://www.lemonaidcars.com/secretwarranties.html.
+Here is a great site on this... http://www.lemonaidcars.com/secretwarranties.html

-If you contact Nissan don't bother with the "corporate consumer affairs" line, use Nashville TN corporate executive line 615-725-7700 and leave msg they will return your call.
-Although I was "handled" with care and given lots of "concern" nothing actually was offered or
+If you contact Nissan, don't bother with the "corporate consumer affairs" line, use Nashville TN corporate executive line 615-725-7700 and leave a message.
+They will return your call.
+Although I was "handled" with care and given lots of "concern", nothing actually was offered or proposed of value in my case.

 Hope this helps some of you out there.